Wyn-Price/CurseMaven-OLD/README.md

 resolves the file [here](https://minecraft.curseforge.com/projects/ctm/files/2642375), with the scope `deobfCompile

 # Download by URL
-`curse.resolveURL` allows you to resolve the dependency by the url
+`curse.resolveUrl` allows you to resolve the dependency by the url
 ```gradle
 dependencies {
   compile curse.resolveUrl("https://minecraft.curseforge.com/projects/jei/files/2724420")